Energy price cap: Why are gas and electricity bills going up and can I fix?

 What is the energy price cap and how is it changing?

-It fixes the maximum price that can be charged for each unit of energy on a standard - or default - tariff for a typical dual-fuel household which pays by direct debit.
+It fixes the maximum price that can be charged for each unit of energy on a standard - or default - variable tariff for a typical dual-fuel household which pays by direct debit.

-Between 1 January and 31 March 2025, gas prices will be capped at 6.34p per kilowatt hour (kWh), and electricity at 24.86 per kWh.
+Between 1 April and 30 June 2025, gas prices will be capped at 6.99p per kilowatt hour (kWh), and electricity at 27.03p per kWh.

 The cap does not apply in Northern Ireland, which has its own energy market.